 Some of the key features of group policies include:

-- Cheaper premiums.
+- Competitive premiums.
 Group insurance policies are usually offered at competitive rates thanks to a "bulk discount".

-- It can be offered as part of a union membership.
+- It can be offered as part of union membership.
 Some worker bodies such as unions and associations also offer group life insurance to their members to attract and keep members.

 - Terms can be transferred over.
 Some group policies offer the option to transfer the terms of an existing policy you have and provide you similar benefits.

 How are group life insurance premiums paid?

 There are different ways premiums might be paid.
 For group policies offered through superannuation funds, the premium costs will often be automatically taken from superannuation contributions.
 With employer-offered group policies, there can be more variation depending on the nature of the agreement between the worker and the employee.

 Some employers might pay the full premiums to make a more competitive offer, while others might feel that making the policy available is competitive enough an offer, and will ask whether employees want to pay the full premiums.
 Often, it will be a salary sacrifice arrangement where the employer and employee share the costs, or a different way of splitting the expense.

 What are the key features of group life insurance in Australia?

 In Australia, group life insurance usually has the following characteristics: